anik123/Neural-Network-from-Scratch/README.md

 # Neural Network from Scratch

-Perfect ✅ — here’s a **technical README.md** you can directly place in your GitHub repo for `neural_net_training.py`.

----

-# Neural Network from Scratch

 This project implements a **neural network built entirely from scratch in Python**, without relying on high-level deep learning frameworks like TensorFlow or PyTorch.
 The goal is to understand the **core mechanics** behind forward propagation, backpropagation, and gradient descent.

 ---